 Enid plans to continue its strong community involvement and citizen participation by inviting organizations such as local and county governments, health departments, nonprofit providers, school representatives, community housing development organizations, and state organizations to attend public hearings and meetings regarding the City’s vision for a viable urban community.
 The City encourages participation from each of the organizations to assist with achieving our vision.

-By serving on various committees, CDBG Department staff acquires additional knowledge of needs and coordinates efforts to assist with addressing those needs.
+By serving on various committees, CDBG Department staff acquire additional knowledge of needs and coordinates efforts to assist with addressing those needs.
 CDBG staff works closely with other city departments to identify and address gaps in structure.

 Actions taken to enhance coordination between public and private housing and social service agencies.
 91.220(k); 91.320(j)